Contractual Employee Leave Dilemma: Is It Casual Leave or Leave Without Pay?

 Dear Ritika,

-Kindly speak to the HR department regarding your leave details. many organizations do give some leaves for he contractual employees as well.
+Kindly speak to the HR department regarding your leave details.
+Many organizations do give some leaves for contractual employees as well.
 The number and type of leave may vary from a confirmed or on-roll employee.

-We cant help you with the correct answer whether you will be marked LWP or not.
+We can't help you with the correct answer on whether you will be marked LWP or not.

 avijit

-I agree with my friends that it totally depends on the organization, there is no fixed rule.
-But as per leave policy followed by most of the org it is that any contract employee is eligible for 1 paid leave every month of work.
-It can be taken as CL or SL.
+I agree with my friends that it totally depends on the organization; there is no fixed rule.
+However, as per the leave policy followed by most organizations, any contract employee is eligible for one paid leave every month of work.
+This leave can be taken as either Casual Leave (CL) or Sick Leave (SL).

 ajay8587